derrickhua/ta-O/README.md

 # Brief Description
 A Marketplace Website designed with the intent to provide a space in which people of all kinds of professions and skill levels can congregate and share their knowledge.

 The service primarily being sold in this market are classes provided by the guidance of those who choose to teach.
 There is no specific level at which a teacher must be at.
 Therefore the barrier to teaching is lower.
-This provides a starting point to those who would like to teach, but are not yet professionaly hired or advanced enough to be hired at insititutions.
+This provides a starting point to those who would like to teach, but are not yet professionally hired or advanced enough to be hired at institutions.

 # [Link](https://ta-o.herokuapp.com/)